Cole Hutson: College

+Professional

+On March 15, 2026, Hutson signed a three-year, entry-level contract with the Capitals.
+He made his NHL debut on March 18 in a 4–1 regulation win against the Ottawa Senators, recording his first career goal, an empty-net goal on the power play, in the game's final minute.

 International play

-Hutston represented the United States at the 2022 World U-17 Hockey Challenge where he recorded nine assists in seven games and won a gold medal.
+Hutson represented the United States at the 2022 World U-17 Hockey Challenge where he recorded nine assists in seven games and won a gold medal.

 Hutson represented the United States at the 2023 World U18 Championships, leading all defensemen with 12 points.
 He and the United States team dominated the event, going undefeated en route to a gold medal, with a final goal differential of +41.
 He again represented the United States at the 2024 World U18 Championships, where he recorded four goals and nine assists in seven games and won a silver medal.
-He subsequently won the IIHF directorate award for best defenseman, despite nearly missing the tournament due to a sprained ankle that he had not fully recovered from.
+He subsequently won the IIHF directorate award for best defenseman, despite nearly missing the tournament due to a sprained ankle from which he had not fully recovered.

-Hutson represented the United States at the 2025 World Junior Ice Hockey Championships where he became the first defenseman to lead the tournament in points with 3 goals and 8 assists in 7 games, a national team record for most points by a defenseman at the World Juniors, on his way to winning the gold medal.
+Hutson represented the United States at the 2025 World Junior Ice Hockey Championships, where he became the first defenseman to lead the tournament in points with 3 goals and 8 assists in 7 games, a national team record for most points by a defenseman at the World Juniors, on his way to winning the gold medal.
+On December 24, 2025, he was again selected to represent the United States at the 2026 World Junior Ice Hockey Championships.
+On December 27, 2025, during a preliminary round game against Switzerland, Hutson was struck in the back of the head by the puck.
+He remained on the ice for several minutes before being placed on a backboard and taken off on a stretcher.
+He returned during the quarterfinals and recorded one goal and one assist, but the United States was eliminated by Finland in overtime.
+With his four points in the tournament, he set a Team USA record for the most career World Juniors points (15) and assists (11) by a defenseman.

 Personal life

 Hutson has three brothers, Quinn, Lane, and Lars.
 The former two also played college ice hockey at Boston University.
-Quinn is a right wing for the Edmonton Oilers, and Lane is a defenseman for the Montreal Canadiens of the National Hockey League (NHL).
+Quinn is a forward under contract to the Edmonton Oilers, and Lane is a defenseman for the Montreal Canadiens.